What can I do with a major or minor in German?

 Our German majors and minors go on to a wide range of different careers.
 They all say that their German classes and their study abroad experiences were life-changing.

-Here are some of the most compelling reasons why college students choose to study German:
+The most compelling reasons to study German:

 - German is the most widely spoken language in the European Union

 - After English, German is the second language most commonly used in scientific terms

 - German is proven to boost your future salary: there is increased demand for German speakers internationally

 - German is a dominant language in fields like business, history, literature, philosophy, music, and theology

 - Especially after “Brexit,” Germany is playing the leading role in European politics today